Where to Stay in Cornwall First Time: 14 Best Areas

 Fowey, outstanding natural beauty area

-The combination of its river and seafront location makes it a great place to stay in Cornwall for anyone wanting to take a boat trip.
+Located on the south coast, it has long been an important trading point, due to its beautiful, natural harbor.
+The combination of its River Fowey and seafront location makes it a great place to stay in Cornwall for anyone wanting to take a boat trip.
 Whether it be a quick water taxi or a longer voyage, it’s a perfect way to get out on the water.

 In fact, most of the people who visit Fowey do so based on its watery amenities.
 Perhaps you want to attend an event at the Royal Fowey Yacht Club?
 Maybe you want to try some of the fresh seafood caught by the many local fishermen?
 You might even want to go out and catch some yourself?